Watson leads Texans to franchise-record 8th straight win

 Painted on both 25-yard lines was a football with his initials that looked just like the decals on the players’ helmets.

-Television cameras panned to several fans with signs honoring the late owner with one that read: “McNair Never Forgotten.”
+Television cameras panned to several fans with signs honoring the late owner.
+One read: “McNair Never Forgotten.”

 INJURIES